-Now more than ever, health education specialists are called as a valuable tool in preventing addiction and educating about evidence-based harm reduction strategies.
+Now more than ever, health education specialists are called a valuable tool in preventing addiction and educating about evidence-based harm reduction strategies.
 Learn more about the health education approach to the opioid crisis, including a complete listing of SOPHE’s opioid-related resources.

 When the prescription becomes the problem